cran/AccSamplingDesign/README.md

 # AccSamplingDesign: Acceptance Sampling Plan Design
 An R package for designing and analyzing acceptance sampling plans.
+This package is now available on [CRAN](https://cran.r-project.org/package=AccSamplingDesign)! 🎉

 # 1. Introduction